Air conditioner vs ceiling fan

 From the window or portable units to split or ducted systems, air conditioners are considered to be the most effective solution to temperature control developed and improved over the last century.
 There’s a strong reason for it: while ceiling fans work to lower body temperature, air conditioners actually lower the temperature of the room.
-The case for air conditioners is a more complex one, so we invite you to look both at the PROs and the CONs to better understand the big picture.
+The case for air conditioners is a more complex one than fans.

 - Multi-purpose, from cooling, heating and dehumidifying

 Air conditioners are popular for their multi-purpose feature, especially amongst the reverse-cycle units which give you an arctic blast in summer and a warm feeling in winter.

 Rated as a five-star device when it comes to dropping temperatures fast on a hot summer day, an air con is a friend indeed when you are in need of one.